Eoghan-O-Neill/taskTracker/README.md

-# Task Tracker Command Line Interface
+# Task Tracker CLI App
 This is a basic task tracker command line interface (CLI) app I made as a part of the roadmap.sh backend developer roadmap.
 You can find the specification for the project [here](https://roadmap.sh/projects/task-tracker).

 The task tracker does not require any modules external to the Python standard library.